 Many more metrics exist which can help you to analyze your effectiveness in your marketing tools and traffic sources, but these six are the best ones with which to start.
 Once you have defined what is important for you, continue to review your analytics over the course of time so you can continually optimize your site’s effectiveness.

 Your website is a living and breathing entity that needs nurture and care to continue its growth and work harder for your business.
-If you need help with a strategy to define your metrics, contact us.
+If you need help with a strategy to define and determine which website metrics to track, contact us.
 We’d be glad to help.